scolley31/Logistics-Status-Tracking-Website/README.md

 2. Add the fake data generator API.
 3. Add the query API.
 4. Use MySQL to store the data.
-5. Use Redis to cache the data (one hours expired and can't update active).
+5. Use Redis to cache the data (one hours expired and can't update actively).
 6. Use Docker Compose to build the project (Spring boot 3 + redis + mysql).
 7. Write the shell script to query data and summary the logistics status.
 8. Use cronjob to and execute shell script and executed at 00:00, 08:00, 16:00, 24:00 every day.